hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 ## Conclusion

 I don't even know how to conclude this, honestly; writing this has been a lot of fun, and I'm only a third of the way through.
-I suppose if I had to attempt to summarize a lot of the key themes here when it comes to dealing with uncertainty and ambiguity, there are a few things that emerge for me: understanding the problem, empathy, communication, and that I did better than I thought I did.
+I suppose if I had to attempt to summarise a lot of the key themes here when it comes to dealing with uncertainty and ambiguity, there are a few things that emerge for me: understanding the problem, empathy, communication, and that I did better than I thought I did.

 ### Understanding the Space of the Problem